 Sequencing: We have chosen to sequence the year 10 curriculum like this because Again, the year is split between learning about computer programming and how computers work.
 This time the focus is on the application of the knowledge accrued during Year 10.
 Programming wise, the concept of an algorithm is defined more fully.
+The learners then progress on to thinking about the utility of algorithms based on the jobs that the state of the programming wise, the concept of an algorithm is defined more fully.
 The learners then progress on to thinking about the utility of algorithms based on the jobs that they do.
 They have to explore both searching and sorting algorithms and then this is reviewed through comparison in performance.
-This brings to light that different algorithms are better at their jobs than others, but this is dependent on the starting conditions of the data they are acting on.
+This brings to light that differen algorithms are better at their jobs than others, but this is dependent on the starting conditions of the data they are acting on.
 The remainder of the year is given over to the extended practise of designing robust programs they achieve given gaols for different scenarios.
 This is excellent preparation for paper 1 questions in the exam.
 On the theory side, key concepts from Year 10 are reviewed again here.
 Once the core concepts are re-established the contexts are taken further and in greater depth.
 This serves an additional purpose of exploring previous content from a different perspective and also allows learners to see the links between topics.
 Again, this helps to develop a deeper understanding in preparation for their exams.
 Values This scheme of work promotes the school values of Compassion, Curiosity and Courage by: Compassion: Users of computers are creating things for people to use and read.
-They should therefore do this in a way that considers the impact of their actions and use this as a moderating voice.
+They should therefore do this in a way that considers the impact of their actions an use this as a moderating voice.
 Curiosity: Students apply their learning to many practical examples.
 They are given problems to solve and use their prior learning to help arrive at new solutions.
 Courage: The nature of the work and the activities they have to complete develop the courage of students.
-They need to learn how to solve more complex problems by breaking them down into lots of smaller, easier-to-achieve tasks.
+They need to learn how to solve more complex problem by breaking them down into lots of smaller, easier-to-achieve tasks.
 National In addition to teaching the statutory elements of the national curriculum, we also include Curriculum Programming is a big draw for students and there is an extended focus on trying to solve more than trivial problems.
-Many electing to do the subject see a benefit of plus: learning how to program and it is important that they appreciate how their core skills are still applicable to even the most complex problems that can be solved.
+Many electing to do the subject see a benefit plus: learning how to program and it is important that they appreciate how their core skills are still applicable to even the most complex problems that can be solved.
 Whilst there is no formal requirement for this we consider this to be an important part of the learners' development in the subject.